wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/configure-organization-idp.md

 Follow the steps given below to register your organization's business apps in the root organziation.

-1. Sign in to the WSO2 Identity Server Management Console as a super admin user: `https://<SERVER_HOST>:9443/console`.
+1. Sign in to the WSO2 Identity Server Management Console as a super admin user.

-    !!! info
-        The default credentials for a administrative user is as follows:

-        -   Username: `admin`
-        -   Password: `admin`

 2. Use the **Organization Switcher** to switch to the root organization.